 You will feel happy and fulfilled yourself, having a depth to your thoughts as well as genuine connections in your interactions.

 Anorexia and bulimia, much of the time, continue under the illusion of what is referred to as “body dysmorphia.”
 This is the view within your mind that you are overweight or out of shape when you are not.
-For many who struggle with anorexia or bulimia, it does not matter how skinny or how slim they get, they still see themself overweight when they look in the mirror.
+For many who experience the challenge with anorexia or bulimia, it does not matter how skinny or how slim they get, they still see themself overweight when they look in the mirror.
 Body shaming creates desperation to lose weight no matter how many pounds they shed.

 This is a psychological phenomenon rooted in what we know as shame.
 Almost all addictions and disorders find their roots in this deeply painful source, frequently from traumatic events in their life.
 Shame festers and develops, defining parts of ourselves that we sometimes are not even aware of.
 Until an individual can work through their trauma and feelings of unworthiness within themselves, they will never feel good about themself.
 You must change your perspective to what reality is – that you are enough and that you have tremendous value; otherwise, disorders and addictions will rage on.
 Of course, a shift of perception in this way is easier said than done.

 For those that observe a friend or family member struggling with eating disorders or body dysmorphia, it is essential to understand that this is not something to be taken lightly.
-The individual struggling with an eating disorder needs to be made aware of their struggle, and then compassionately walk with them on their journey to recovery.
+The individual with an eating disorder needs to be made aware of their challenge, and then compassionately walk with them on their journey to recovery.

 They need to begin to understand their thinking and how they got here and face those pains and fears and replace them.
 As they face their anxieties and fears, they will develop new ways of thinking about themselves and others.
 But they should not venture to do this on their own; empathy and love are critical components of this process.